abhiraaid/parent_nearest/README.md

 # Parent Nearest
 Useful for parenting overlapping objects(same position, rotation, scale) to each selected object.

-Intended usecase is for quickly parenting and hiding collider objects
+Intended usecase is for quickly parenting and hiding collider objects.
+Make sure the collider objects are visible in the scene, because the add-on ignores hidden objects.

 And so there's an option to add suffix to the child objects